EuLaxus/redshift/README.md

 # 🤖 redshift

-Redshift is a discord bot geared towards helping the Capital Network. this is a bot dedicated to a specific server, but you can use and use it for yours. 🤙
+Redshift is a discord bot geared towards helping the Falcon Vision Group. this is a bot dedicated to a specific server, but you can use and use it for yours. 🤙

 Functionalities
 Auto Role